 What is Water Rafting?

-Water rafting is a popular shorthand term for white water rafting.
-Water rafting or white water rafting is a sport and activity which sees a crew work in unison to navigate a river or artificial white water course.
-This article will give you information of white water rafting.
+What is Water rafting is a popular shorthand term for white water rafting?
+Water rafting or white water rafting is a sport and activity which sees a crew work in unison to navigate a river or artificial whitewater course.
+This article will give you information about white water rafting.

 The raft is in its simplest form a large inflatable boat.
-They come in a variety of sizes from 4 man to 18 man, at Splash White Water Rafting we usually use 6 man , 8 man and 10 man rafts depending on the river being rafted.
+They come in a variety of sizes from 4 men to 18 men, at Splash White Water Rafting we usually use 6 men, 8 man and 10 man rafts depending on the river being rafted.
 All modern rafts are made to be self-bailing meaning they never need bailing with a bucket when the water floods in (and the water is almost guaranteed to flood in).
 Rafts are also engineered to be extra durable allowing them to tackle everything the river throws at them.

 Also known as river reading is a skill that takes a lot of practice.
 The river has many features (water volume, vertical descent, obstacles, debris, rocks, undercut rocks, strainers, holes, waves and more) which form rapids.
 River rafting has rapids that are graded from 1 to 6.
 Where 1 is low risk and 6 is high risk.
 The guide’s job is to navigate the river, steering clear of dangers whilst catching all of the fun features that make river rafting so much fun.

 The artificial course brings a new dynamic to river rafting as it is technically no longer “ river” rafting.
 These courses are fully under control, with a technician determining the water flow rate.
-The course uses a lego style block which can be manipulated to create different water features.
+This style, of course, uses a lego style block which can be manipulated to create different water features.
 This is used to simulate different styles of natural rapid.
 Artificial courses are almost always more accessible than backcountry rivers, located in major cities like Glasgow’s artificial white water course.

 In conclusion, there are a number of factors that go into River Rafting and all depend on what your objectives are.
 However for someone on a birthday party, stag do, or just looking for a fun adventure day for the family then rafting with a reputable company like Splash with over twenty years of experience is the way forward.
-We take care of everything in terms of safety, instruction and equipment so the client can dive straight in and have an amazing adventure experience River Rafting, an experience that sees many of our clients come back time and time again.
+During the trip, we take care of everything that is needed for a successful trip including safety, instruction and equipment.
+This allows the client can dive straight in and have an amazing adventure experience River Rafting.
+Rafting is an experience that sees many of our clients come back time and time again.